wootang01/academic-writing-app/README.md

-# Academic Writing Coach for Hong Kong Secondary Students
+# Academic Writing Tutor for Hong Kong Secondary Students

 An educational application designed specifically for Hong Kong secondary school students (ages 12-18) to learn and improve academic writing skills in English.